 Biography

 Anders Knospe was born in Denver and grew up in Bozeman, Montana.
 He received his bachelor's degree in physics from Pomona College in 2002 and earned his Ph.D. in physics from Yale University.
 He was stationed at the CERN particle physics as a postdoctoral scholar, first for the University of Texas at Austin and then for the University of Houston.
 He joined the faculty at Lehigh University as an Assistant Professor in the Department of Physics in fall 2020.
-Prof. Knospe has been a member of the STAR, ALICE, and sPHENIX collaborations, where he has used rare, short-lived, and heavy particles to probe the strongly interacting matter produced in high-energy heavy-ion collisions.
-Within the ALICE Collaboration, he served as leader of the Resonances Physics Analysis Group from 2014-2019, leader of the Light-Flavor Physics Working Group from 2019-2021, and was a founding member of the ALICE Diversity Office.
+Prof. Knospe has been a member of the STAR, ALICE, sPHENIX, and ePIC collaborations.
+His research has used rare, short-lived, and heavy particles to probe the strongly interacting matter produced in high-energy heavy-ion collisions.
+Within the ALICE Collaboration, he served as leader of the Resonances Physics Analysis Group from 2014-2019 and leader of the Light-Flavor Physics Working Group from 2019-2021.
+He served in the Chair Line of the RHIC/AGS Users Association from 2023-2026.
 Some of his work is funded by the National Science Foundation and he is a recipient of a 2022 Early Career Award from the U.S. Department of Energy.

-Prof. Knospe has signed over 300 publications of the ALICE Collaboration since 2012 and over 70 publications of the STAR Collaboration for 2007-2012, and since 2021.
+Prof. Knospe has signed over 300 publications of the ALICE Collaboration (since 2012), over 120 publications of the STAR Collaboration (2007-2012, 2021–present), and 2 by the sPHENIX Collaboration.
 A list of selected publications is below.

 A. G. Knospe, C. Markert, K. Werner, J. Steinheimer, and M. Bleicher, “Hadronic resonance production and interaction in p-Pb collisions at LHC energies in EPOS3”, Phys.
 Rev. C 104 054907 (2021)